Home Chemistry Gas Laws Heat Capacity Gases

-Heat capacity (Specific) of gases is defined as the amount of heat required to raise the temperature of one gram of gases by unit degree but per mole of gas is called molar heat capacity or simply heat capacity.
-Usually, the heat capacity equation expressed at constant pressure (Cp) and volume (Cv) and energy unit is used for its calculation in physics or chemistry.
+Specific heat capacity of gases is defined as the amount of heat required to raise the temperature of one gram of gases by unit degree but per mole of gas is called molar heat capacity or simply heat capacity.
+Usually, the heat capacity of gases expressed at constant pressure (Cp) and volume (Cv) and energy units is used for its calculation in physics or chemistry.
+Monoatomic noble gas molecules like helium, neon, and argon when heated in constant volume, the heat supplied will be utilized in increasing the translational kinetic energy because these molecules have no vibrational or rotational energy.
+Atomic heat is the product of specific heat and the atomic weight of the element.
+Such formula is used to calculate the heat capacity of many periodic table elements like silver, gold, aluminum, lead, iron, etc.

 At constant volume, these mono-atomic gases, can not be used any energy to perform mechanical work.
 But if we heat in constant pressure the gas expands against the piston and does mechanical work.

+For polyatomic gases, the supplied heat uses not only translational kinetic energy but also vibrational or rotational energies.
 Solids also have heat capacities measured from Dulong Petit experimental data that the atomic heat of all crystalline solid elements is the constant quantity and approximately equal to 6.4 calories.

 Heat Capacity Units